agilecrm/widget-api-html/README.md

    This function can also be used to update current contact property and assigns it the value `value`.

-        Syntax:
-              agile_crm_update_contact(propertyName, value)
-                where,
-                  propertyName = Name of property which is to be accessed. value = value to be stored

         Eg.   var propertyName = "email";
               var value = "foo@bar.com";
               agile_crm_update_contact(propertyName, value);